- kids' program

 For MembersCommunity Website

-Aikido of Scottsdale (AoS), also know as Aikido Family Martial Arts Center, offers traditional Aikido training for adults and children age 6 and up.
-The chief instructor is Glenn Brooks, Shidoin 6th degree black belt.
+Aikido of Scottsdale (AOS), also known as Aikido Family Martial Arts Center, offers traditional Aikido training for adults and children age 6 and up.
+The chief instructor is Glenn Brooks, 6th degree black belt.

-Aikido of Scottsdale is a member of the United States Aikido Federation under the direction and support of Yoshimitsu Yamada Shihan, 8th Dan.
-AoS is also directly affiliated with the Aikido World Headquarters in Tokyo, Japan.
-AoS was under the direction and support of Akira Tohei Shihan, 8th degree black, until his passing in July 1999.
+Aikido of Scottsdale was founded in 1996 by Glenn Brooks Sensei.
+AOS is a member of the United States Aikido Federation originally under the direction and support of Akira Tohei Shihan, 8th degree black, until his passing in July 1999.
+After which AOS came under the guidance of Yoshimitsu Yamada Shihan, 8th Dan.
+AOS is affiliated with the Aikido World Headquarters in Tokyo, Japan.

-Adult classes are open to students of all levels and beginners may start at anytime.
-Beginners receive individual instruction from senior students in exercises, falling safely and basic techniques.
+Anyone can train in Aikido.
+Regardless of your background or experience level, people of all ages and fitness levels can learn and benefit from Aikido training and its principles.
+Classes are open to students of all levels and beginners may start at anytime.
+Newer students receive individual instruction from senior students in exercises, falling safely and basic techniques.

-In traditional Japanese fashion, there is no course structure.
-Students with varying levels of experience practice together to the best of their ability, and newer students learn from their seniors.
 All members are encouraged to practice as often as possible.
-In any case, each student determines how often and how rigorously he or she will practice.
+However, each student determines how often and how rigorously he or she will practice.

 Glenn Brooks, 6th Dan Shidoin